Among the most vulnerable to coronavirus: The tens of millions who carry HIV and tuberculosis

 India is also in the middle of a three-week lockdown, including a ban on nearly all public transportation.
 More than 1.3 billion people have been asked to stay in their homes except to buy food or medicine.
 That has spurred an exodus of workers who are leaving cities on foot after their jobs disappeared and they faced a struggle for survival.

-While India and South Africa have relatively robust medical systems compared to those of other developing countries, the lockdowns have left millions with HIV and tuberculosis uncertain of how they will access the treatments necessary to manage their chronic conditions.
+While India and South Africa have relatively robust medical systems compared with those of other developing countries, the lockdowns have left millions with HIV and tuberculosis uncertain of how they will access the treatments necessary to manage their chronic conditions.
 The lockdowns in effect thrust a disproportionate impact of the coronavirus onto poorer and sicker people.

 “Ensuring continuity of treatment for the already sick is at the top of our agenda,” said Michel Yao, the World Health Organization’s emergency operations manager in Africa.
 He stressed that in the developing world, it isn’t just HIV and tuberculosis that governments should worry about, but malaria, which affects more than 200 million people annually, mostly in Africa, and malnutrition, which affects nearly 1 billion.

-Public health activists are urging swift action from governments across the developing world to ensure HIV and tuberculosis patients don’t lose access to treatment.
+Public health activists are urging swift action by governments across the developing world to ensure that HIV and tuberculosis patients don’t lose access to treatment.

-Kenya, despite only having recorded just over 170 confirmed covid-19 cases, is likely to impose a lockdown in the coming days, and the country’s health ministry has already begun strongly advising people not to leave their homes.
+Kenya, despite having recorded only about 190 confirmed covid-19 cases, is likely to impose a lockdown in the coming days, and the country’s Health Ministry has already begun strongly advising people not to leave their homes.
 But the guidance on one-month antiretroviral prescriptions remains in place.

 “If a lockdown comes to Kenya, a complete one, we simply don’t know if there are enough [antiretroviral drugs] in the country to treat our HIV-positive people, or what strategy the government has to get them,” said Nelson Otuoma, who directs a nonprofit that advocates for people with HIV in Kenya.